SeLite/SeLite.github.io/ExitConfirmationChecker.md

   * any inputs as relevant for confirmation.
 You may have inputs that don't need confirmation when leaving the page (e.g. search-like fields), but by default ExitConfirmationChecker expects the confirmation if there was a change to any input.
 You can override that.<!-- TODO: how to override?
 Provide functions and/or filters.-->

 ### Reverted changes (or zero changes) ###
-A test may select a new value for a field and then change it back to its original value, or type content in a free-type field same as its original content (or type something else and then type the original content back).
+A [script] may select a new value for a field and then change it back to its original value, or type content in a free-type field same as its original content (or type something else and then type the original content back).
 The application may keep a list of original values of the fields and then treat such a field as unchanged.
 Otherwise it treats such a field as unchanged.
 ExitConfirmationChecker can validate both behaviours.
 You can configure which behaviour your application uses.

 # Configuration #
 This uses [Settings](Settings) with standard module `extensions.selite-settings.common` and fields `exitConfirmationCheckerAssert` and `exitConfirmationCheckerMode`. `exitConfirmationCheckerAssert` indicates whether the defects in showing (or not showing) the confirmation should result in Selenese assertion failure (like failing any `assertXyz` command).
 Otherwise such defects only result in verification failure (like failing any `verifyXyz` command). `exitConfirmationCheckerMode` can be

-  * `inactive`: no effect, confirmation popups show up as application drives them (and they will stop Selenium IDE from running the rest of the test)
+  * `inactive`: no effect, confirmation popups show up as application drives them (and they will stop Selenium IDE from running the rest of the [script])
   * `ignored`: no validation, but hide any confirmation popups.
-Good if you want your test to run without validating the popups.
+Good if you want your [script] to run without validating the popups.
   * `includeRevertedChanges`: validate confirmation, expect confirmation for reverted changes, don't show any confirmation popups
   * `skipRevertedChanges`: validate confirmation, expect no confirmation for reverted changes, don't show any confirmation popups